brendan-myers/eks-workshop/content/beginner/120_network-policies/calico/stars_policy_demo/create_resources.md

 weight: 1
 ---

-Before creating network polices, let's create the required resources.
+Before creating network policies, let's create the required resources.

 Create a new folder for the configuration files.